Our school is committed to safeguarding and promoting

 By developing a comprehensive range of reading skills we aim to foster in the children a love and appreciation of a variety of literature.
 These skills will enable them to access all aspects of the curriculum.

 Phonics at St. Joseph’s is taught in a dynamic and fast-paced way.
 It uses initial and on-going assessment to monitor progress.
 The phonics programme also ensures that children are taught to encode unfamiliar words for spelling.
 A National Screening Check is in place for Year 1 children where they are expected to decode and blend real words and pseudo words (nonsense words).
-Implementation of our excellent phonics programme and teaching has ensured that we are ready for this test.
-Teachers at St. Joseph's use a combination of Ruth Miskin resources, Letters and Sounds and Phonics Play to effectively teach phonics.
+Teachers and Teaching Assistants have taken part in a 2 day Read Write Inc training.
+This enables all staff to deliver a daily high quality phonics lessons.
+We follow the Ruth Miskin Read Write Inc Scheme of work.
+This has proved to be a great success and the children love taking part everyday.

 Throughout KS2 children follow the Primary Framework Spelling Bank, supplemented by Topical Resources Weekly Spelling Lists based on Synthetic Phonics.
 By Year 6 children are practising advanced spelling patterns.
-Teachers are also using a new resource to support spelling, grammar and punctuation by Schofield and Sims.
-More information on this can be found at: http://www.schofieldandsims.co.uk/
+Teachers are also using a new resource to support spelling, grammar and punctuation by Nonesense spelling.

 Our reading scheme for Nursery, Reception and KS1 is a combination of the Oxford Reading Tree reading scheme and Floppy's Phonics.